View Other Details

 - Explore the history and practice of Theravada Buddhism; discuss Buddhism, Animism, Christianity and Islam in contemporary Thai society.

 - Broad look at development issues, with focus on tourism impacts, in-depth look into the role of religion in Thai life, rural culture studies.

 - 8+ days of home-stay, single night village-stays with families while on trek.

 - Numerous opportunities for volunteering—directing an English camp, work at a migrant learning center, meet with NGOs to discuss pertinent ethnic/border issues.
 Approximately 20 hours of service credit earned.

-- Land-use and ecology, ethnic minority and gender issues, border politics, effects of tourism.
+- Study development topics, such as land-use and ecology, ethnic minority and gender issues, border politics, effects of tourism.